BattMoTeam/PyBattMo/README.md

 # PyBattMo

 **PyBattMo** is a Python wrapper around the Julia-based [BattMo.jl](https://github.com/BattMoTeam/BattMo.jl).
-The Battery Modelling Toolbox (**BattMo**) is a resource for continuum modelling of electrochemical devices in MATLAB.
+The Battery Modelling Toolbox (**BattMo**) is a resource for continuum modelling of electrochemical devices.
 The initial development features a pseudo X-dimensional (PXD) framework for the Doyle-Fuller-Newman model of lithium-ion battery cells.
 This is currently a early release that implements a subset of features from the [MATLAB version of BattMo](https://github.com/BattMoTeam/BattMo).

 ## BattMo Family